 -Ralph David Abernathy

-A year later, Abernathy and King cofounded the Southern Christian Leadership Conference in Atlanta.
+The following year, Abernathy and King co-founded the Southern Christian Leadership Conference in Atlanta.

-Abernathy died in Atlanta in 1990, one year after publishing his memoir And the Walls Came Tumbling Down.
+Abernathy died in Atlanta in 1990, a year after publishing his memoir And the Walls Came Tumbling Down.

-Atlanta with its rich civil rights history has several places named for Abernathy.
+With its rich civil rights history, Atlanta has several places named for Abernathy.

-The stretch of Interstate 20 heading west to Georgia State University was named Ralph David Abernathy Freeway in 1991 by the Georgia Department of Transportation.
+The year after his death, the Georgia Department of Transportation named the stretch of Interstate 20 heading west to Georgia State University the Ralph David Abernathy Freeway.

-Ralph David Abernathy Boulevard winds through Atlanta's West side from Westview Cemetery to Georgia State Stadium (formerly Turner Field).
+And Ralph David Abernathy Boulevard winds through Atlanta's west side from Westview Cemetery to Georgia State Stadium (formerly Turner Field).

-To learn more about Ralph David Abernathy and his involvement in the civil rights movement click here.
+Read more about Ralph David Abernathy and his involvement in the civil rights movement.